discosultan/VulkanCore/README.md

 **Why yet another set of bindings?** While most of the alternatives use a generator-based approach, these bindings do not.
 This means:

 Pros:
-- Full control over the API including high quality code documentation.
+- Full control over the API including high quality code documentation
-- Easier to contribute - no need to understand a generator.
+- Easier to contribute - no need to understand a generator

 Cons:
-- Requires manual work after every change to the Vulkan API.
+- Requires manual work to keep up to date with the Vulkan API registry
-- Difficult to modify the fundamentals.
-Impossible to simply regenerate everything.
+- Cumbersome to modify the fundamentals - impossible to simply regenerate everything

 ## Building

-[Visual Studio 2017](https://www.visualstudio.com/vs/whatsnew/) or equivalent tooling is required to successfully compile the solution.
-The tooling must support the new *.csproj* format and C# 7 language features.
+[Visual Studio 2017](https://www.visualstudio.com/vs/whatsnew/) or equivalent tooling is required to successfully compile the source.
+The tooling must support the *new .csproj format* and *C# 7* language features.
 Latest [Rider](https://www.jetbrains.com/rider/), [Visual Studio Code](https://code.visualstudio.com/) or [MonoDevelop](http://www.monodevelop.com/) should all work but have not been tested.

 ## Samples <img height="24" src="Doc/Windows64.png"> <img height="24" src="Doc/Android64.png">